⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Macro tracking Manual food logging required Not included - use calculator or separate app

-Nutrition guidance Research on your own Ask ATLAS for personalized recommendations
+Nutrition guidance Research on your own Ask Atlas for personalized recommendations

-Training-nutrition link Manual correlation ATLAS understands your training and can advise
+Training-nutrition link Manual correlation Atlas understands your training and can advise

-AI coaching None ATLAS available for questions and guidance
+AI coaching None Atlas available for questions and guidance

 Progressive overload Calculate manually Automatic tracking and recommendations